 These could mean a reduction in your monthly premiums or a partial refund on your policy.

-If you’re struggling to make your monthly repayments, you might be offered or can ask for a payment deferral of up to three months.
+If you’re struggling to make your monthly repayments, you might be offered or can ask for a payment holiday, also known as a freeze of up to three months.

-Find out more about payment deferrals, as well as other help available if you have loans, credit cards on coronavirus and your money
+Find out more about payment holidays, as well as other help available if you have loans, credit cards on coronavirus and your money

 If your insurance needs have changed